 V. ESSAYS IN EDITED VOLUMES

 “The Silence on the Land: Ancient Israel versus Modern Palestine in Academic Theology at the Time of the German Empire.”
 In The Religious and the Secular: The Kaiserreich transnational revisited.
 Edited by Rebekka Habermas.
-New York: Berghahn Books, forthcoming 2018.
+New York: Berghahn Books, 2019.

 “Thou Shalt Not Kill, Unless…: The Decalogue in a Kaiserreich at War.”
 In The Mobilization of Biblical Scholarship.
 Edited by Nathan MacDonald and Andrew Mein.
 Library of Hebrew Bible/Old Testament Studies.
-London: Bloomsbury, forthcoming 2018.
+London: Bloomsbury, 2019.